AlexSim93/pull-request-analytics-action/README.md

    - If configured, check for a new issue in the specified repository containing the report.

 This setup allows you to fully leverage **pull-request-analytics-action** for comprehensive PR analysis, tailored to your project’s needs.

-## Configuration Examples

-1. **Manual Execution for All Organization Repositories**: Includes options to set start and end dates for the statistics period and to customize the report title.
-[View config](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/manualTriggerForAllReposOfOrg.yml)

-2. **Up-to-Date Statistics for Latest 200 Closed PRs**: Automatically updates the report with every PR closure, maintaining current statistics for the last 200 updated closed PRs.[View config](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/updateReportOnPRClose.yml)

-3. **Yearly Statistics Update Every Monday**: Configured to update yearly statistics every Monday, with assignees set and excluding individual developer statistics.
-[View config](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/yearReportWithoutDevelopers.yml)

-4. **Quarterly Report Update on the 1st of Each Month**: Updates the report for the last three months on the first day of each month, displaying only the average values for timelines and specifying assignees.
-[View config](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/lastMonthsReport.yml)

 ## Report Examples